mozilla-services/heka/docs/source/index.rst

 * Github Project: https://github.com/mozilla-services/heka/
 * IRC: #heka channel on irc.mozilla.org

 Heka is a heavily plugin based system.
-There are five different types of Heka
+Common operations such as adding data to Heka, processing it, and writing it out are implemented as plugins.
+Heka ships with numerous plugins for performing common tasks.

-plugins:
+There are five different types of Heka plugins:

 * :ref:`config_inputs`